 Wind conditions in Mexico are excellent but vary greatly.
 The north-east of the country has good wind potential with medium wind speeds.
 On the peninsula of Yucatán, on the other hand, weak to moderate wind conditions prevail.
 In the southern part of the country is the state of Oaxaca, where wind conditions are within the strong range.
 This is also the location of the Oaxacas I, II & III project, the largest Nordex wind farm in Mexico, with an installed capacity of 306 MW.
 In the future, the Delta4000 turbines N149 and N155, and the AW3000 turbines AW148 and AW132 with concrete tower heights of 120 and 164 meters , and a steel tower height of 145 meters will have particular sales potential.

 The Nordex Group

-The Group has installed more than 25 GW of wind energy capacity in over 40 markets and in 2018 generated revenues of around EUR 2.5 billion.
-The company has more than 6,000 employees.
+The Group has installed more than 28 GW of wind energy capacity in over 40 markets and generated sales of around EUR 3.3 billion in 2019.
+The company has around 7,500 employees.
 The joint manufacturing capacity includes factories in Germany, Spain, Brazil, the United States, India, Argentina and Mexico.
-The product portfolio is focused on onshore turbines in the 2.4 to 5.X MW class, which are tailor-made for the market requirements of countries with limited space and regions with limited grid capacity.
+The product portfolio is focused on onshore turbines in the 2.4 to 5.X MW class, which are designed to meet the market requirements of countries with limited available space and regions with limited grid capacity.